Slim Paley photo……………………………….

-I so don’t wish to over-romanticise this beautiful city, but our guide’s name is HEATHCLIFF.
-I’m NOT joking…and yes, he is Italian!
-It’s really quite something to enter a city via a road first built in 312 BC (The Via Appia antica) but don’t worry- I’m not turning today’s post into a history lesson, not the least of reasons being that if I retain even a fraction of all the information Heathcliff has imparted to us the last few days it will be a miracle.
+So I don’t wish to over-romanticise this beautiful city, but our guide’s name is HEATHCLIFF.
+I’m NOT joking…and yes, he is Italian.
+It’s really quite something to enter a city via a road first built in 312 BC (The Via Appia antica) but don’t worry- this won’t be a history lesson.
+If I retain even a fraction of all the information Heathcliff imparted to us over the last few days it will be a miracle.
 Instead, I’ll share what I have learned in Rome;

-I) Don’t pack for a long trip with the assumption that you will be purchasing some things to wear because, like, you know, you are going to be in Cannes and Rome.
-Murphy’s Law states you’ll only find great things if you have viciously overpacked.
-If, on the other hand, you have brought eight belts, no sweaters, and wildly inappropriate black heels, you won’t find anything.
+I) Never pack for a long trip with the assumption you will be purchasing some things to wear there.
+Murphy’s Law states you’ll only find great things to buy if you have viciously overpacked.
+If, on the other hand, you seem to have only brought eight belts, 0 sweaters, and wildly inappropriate black heels, you won’t find anything.